Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: The Delayed Matching Decoder

 \subsection{Numerical Implementation}

-We numerically investigate the performance of the delayed matching decoder for all three surface codes, using the slices described in Section~\ref{section:codes}.
+We numerically investigate the performance of the delayed matching decoder for all three surface codes using the slices described in Section~\ref{section:codes} and a phenomenological noise model.
 Our code uses the Blossom V implementation of MWPM due to Kolmogorov~\cite{Kolmogorov2009}.
-The numerical results presented here correspond to the case where we perform the expand $\rightarrow$ decode $\rightarrow$ collapse parts of the procedure but do not apply $CCZ$s between the codes.
-As such, we include both measurement errors on $Z$ stabilisers and physical $X$ errors in our simulation but not $Z$ errors or the $CZ$ errors, which arise due to application of $CCZ$ to qubits with $X$ errors.
-We plan to extend our numerics to include these other types of error in future work.
+The numerical results presented here correspond to the case where we perform the expand $\rightarrow$ decode $\rightarrow$ collapse parts of the procedure for $O(d)$ cycles but do not apply $CCZ$s between the codes.
+As such, we include both measurement errors on $Z$ stabilisers and physical $X$ errors in our simulation but not $Z$ errors or $CZ$ errors, which arise due to application of $CCZ$ to qubits with $X$ errors.
+We use parameters $c=2$ and $r=1$ for the delayed matching decoder.
+The code used to obtain these results can be found at \cite{gitrepo_code}.

 For each of the three codes, we perform Monte Carlo simulations of the procedure for different values of $p$, the $X$ error and measurement error rate, and $L$, the code distance.
 For each combination of parameters, we count the number of failure events $f$ that occur in a number of trials $n$, and estimate the logical error rate $p_{\rm fail}(p, L)$.
 Rather than using the standard confidence interval based on the normal distribution, we use the more stable Agresti-Coull confidence interval~\cite{Agresti1998}.
 Let $\tilde f = f + 2$, $\tilde n = n + 4$, and $\tilde p = \tilde f / \tilde n$.
 Our estimate of $p_{\rm fail}(p, L)$ is then: